Evaluating Pulsed Radiation Therapy to Treat Glioblastoma

 - the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects.

-- the costs of the immune therapy.
+- the costs of the radiation therapy.

-- the cost of preparing and administrating the study drugs.
+- the cost of the temozolomide.

 - your insurance co-pays and deductibles.